dkent600/thrivable-economy/README.md

 ### Typescript

-Using the TYpescript version of Hardhat.
+Using the Typescript version of Hardhat.

 ### Viem